wingsweihua/colight/readme.md

 # CoLight

 CoLight is a reinforcement learning agent for network-level traffic signal control.

+@inproceedings{colight,
+ author = {Wei, Hua and Xu, Nan and Zhang, Huichu and Zheng, Guanjie and Zang, Xinshi and Chen, Chacha and Zhang, Weinan and Zhu, Yamin and Xu, Kai and Li, Zhenhui}, title = {CoLight: Learning Network-level Cooperation for Traffic Signal Control}, booktitle = {Proceedings of the 28th ACM International Conference on Information and Knowledge Management}, series = {CIKM '19}, year = {2019}, location = {Beijing, China}
+}

+It shares the similar code structure with PressLight ([PressLight: Learning Max Pressure Control to Coordinate Traffic Signals in Arterial Network](http://personal.psu.edu/hzw77/publications/presslight-kdd19.pdf)) from KDD 2019.

 Usage and more information can be found below.

 ## Usage